The CFO'S Perspective

 Cash Flow Forecasting Challenges

 The underlying problem with cash flow forecasting is that it often doesn't provide the precision necessary to make sound business decisions.
-According to a 2014 Kyriba survey of several hundred treasury professionals, only about one-third considered their cash flow forecasts "accurate," and eight percent considered them "very inaccurate."
-About half said that they are "somewhat accurate," but none admitted to having "very accurate" forecasts.
+According to recent data from HighRadius, almost 90% of treasurers at large companies surveyed rate their cash flow forecasting accuracy as “unsatisfactory.”

 Keys to Accurate Cash Flow Forecasting